Hostdon/pleroma/docs/installation/openbsd_en.md

 This will have to be done for each IPv4 and IPv6 address relayd listens on.

 #### relayd
-relayd will be used as the reverse proxy sitting in front of pleroma.
+relayd will be used as the reverse proxy sitting in front of akkoma.
 Insert the following configuration in /etc/relayd.conf:
 ```
 # $OpenBSD: relayd.conf,v 1.4 2018/03/23 09:55:06 claudio Exp $